Validation Checklist for Planning and Other Applications

 Applicants are advised to contact the Council's Affordable Homes Officer to discuss type/tenure prior to the submission of a planning application.
 Details of the affordable type/tenure/number will be required to be submitted as part of the affordable housing statement.

 If applicants do not think that housing schemes would be viable at the levels set out above, a financial appraisal/viability report (to include such matters as land acquisition costs, build costs, sales values, fees etc) must be submitted with the planning application.
 When preparing the appraisal/report, you should remove any personal data you do not want published on our website.
 We will arrange an independent audit of your appraisal/report, the fee of which will need to be met by the applicant.
-Please refer to the Viability Appraisal section below.

-A Statement for an Agricultural Workers Dwelling should contain the following information:
+An appraisal for an Agricultural Workers Dwelling should contain the following information:

-- Details of the applicants land holding and holding number(s).
+- Details of the applicant's land holding and holding number(s).
 Information should be given regarding the tenure of any land utilised, including a schedule of land owned and rented on an O.S.
 Map.

 - A full description of the agricultural/rural activities carried out on site, including the scale of each activity.